microsoft/BuildTourHack/stories/2/213_AddUwp.md

 ![Create Portable Class Library 2](images/213-create-pcl-2.png)

-There exists a convenient NuGet package called [UwpDesktop(https://www.nuget.org/packages/UwpDesktop)that makes it easy for you call into UWP APIs from Desktop and Centennial apps (WPF, WinForms, etc.) Let's add this NuGet package to our Microsoft.Knowzy.UwpHelpers project.
+There exists a convenient NuGet package called [UwpDesktop](https://www.nuget.org/packages/UwpDesktop) that makes it easy for you call into UWP APIs from Desktop and Centennial apps (WPF, WinForms, etc.) Let's add this NuGet package to our Microsoft.Knowzy.UwpHelpers project.

 * Right-click on the Microsoft.Knowzy.UwpHelpers project and select **Manage NuGet Packages...**